-Growing herd is measured at cost.
+Growing herd, breeding and dairy herd, and cattle for slaughter are measured at cost.
 The cost method was used since the fair value cannot be measured reliably.
-Growing herd has no defined active market since it has not yet been identified if this will be for breeding or for slaughter.
-Growing herd is classified as noncurrent assets in the consolidated statement of financial position.
+Growing herd have no defined active market since it has not yet been identified if this will be for breeding or for slaughter.
+Growing

-The Company's agricultural produce is accounted for as follows:
+The Group's agricultural produce is accounted for as follows: